-The Westminster Foundation will incur expenses that may include those for administrative, legal, accounting, fundraising, and consultant costs necessary to secure and position the Foundation for its long-term viability and success.
-As Rider University’s current efforts to relocate or sell the Choir College increase, the need for legal action to block these efforts is immediate.
-Raising financial support is necessary in order to secure viable merger partners, provide scholarships for Westminster students, enable Westminster Choir College to return to independence, and maintain the school in the interim.
+The Westminster Foundation will incur expenses that may include those for administrative, legal, accounting, fundraising, and consultant costs necessary to secure and position the work of the Foundation for its long-term viability and success.
+As Rider University’s current efforts to sell the Princeton campus continue and increase, the need for legal action to block these efforts is immediate.
+Raising financial support is necessary in order to secure viable merger partners, provide scholarships for Westminster students, and enable Westminster Choir College to separate from Rider.
 The Westminster Foundation, Princeton, New Jersey, Inc., is not affiliated with Rider University.

 WHY SHOULD I GIVE

 While lawsuits challenging Rider University’s attempt to sell the Westminster Choir College campus remain in place, the need for an entity committed to protecting Westminster’s legacy, ensure its long-term viability, and develop a strategy to achieve these goals is clear.